Donors and Supporters

 How long do we keep hold of your information?

 We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
-Details of retention periods for different aspects of your personal information are available in our data protection policy which is available from the General Manager by emailing firstname.lastname@example.org.
+Details of retention periods for different aspects of your personal information are available in our data protection policy which is available from the Head of Communications and Fundraising at Emmaus UK firstname.lastname@example.org.
 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 In some circumstances we may anonymise your personal information so that it can no longer be associated with you, in which case we may use such information without further notice to you.